GillesVanDeVyver/Operating-Systems-ID1206/Assignments/4. File Systems/11. Storage/README.md

-To run these tests you need a large file foo.txt
+To run these tests you need a large file foo.txt.

 Get this file by running the program generate.c as ./generate foo.txt